Quick Start

 Step 2: Select an Agent

-In the Nodes window, focus the agent list and select one.
-This focuses all subsequent operations on that specific agent.
+In the agent pane, use / to select an agent.
+This focuses all subsequent recon and session actions on that agent.

 Step 3: Run Reconnaissance